gnuarmeclipse/gnuarmeclipse.github.io-source/pages/windows-build-tools/install.md

 Unfortunately, most current toolchains do not provide these two programs in their windows distribution.

-On OS X and GNU/Linux these programs are part of the standard distributions, either directly or in separate Developer packages, so the following steps do not apply.
+On macOS and GNU/Linux these programs are part of the standard distributions, either directly or in separate Developer packages, so the following steps do not apply.

 ## Mentor Sourcery CodeBench